David Rice Atchison: Senate career

-Border Ruffians
+Border ruffians

 Both Douglas and Atchison had believed that Nebraska would be settled by Free-State men from Iowa and Illinois, and Kansas by pro-slavery Missourians and other Southerners, thus preserving the numerical balance between free states and slave states in the nation.
 In 1854 Atchison helped found the town of Atchison, Kansas, as a pro-slavery settlement.
 The town (and county) were named for him.

-While Southerners supported the idea of settling Kansas, few migrated there.
+While Southerners supported the idea of settling in Kansas, few migrated there.
 Most free-soilers preferred Kansas to Nebraska.
 Furthermore, anti-slavery activists throughout the North came to view Kansas as a battleground and formed societies to encourage free-soil settlers to go to Kansas, to ensure there would be enough voters in both Kansas and Nebraska to approve their entry as free states.

 It appeared as if the Kansas Territorial legislature to be elected in March 1855 would be controlled by free-soilers and ban slavery.
-This was viewed as a breach of faith by Atchison and his supporters.
+Atchison and his supporters viewed this as a breach of faith.
 An angry Atchison called on pro-slavery Missourians to uphold slavery by force and "to kill every God-damned abolitionist in the district" if necessary.
-He recruited an immense mob of heavily armed Missourians, the infamous "Border Ruffians".
-On the election day, March 30, 1855, Atchison led 5,000 Border Ruffians into Kansas.
+He recruited an immense mob of heavily armed Missourians, the infamous "border ruffians".
+On election day, March 30, 1855, Atchison led 5,000 border ruffians into Kansas.
 They seized control of all polling places at gunpoint, cast tens of thousands of fraudulent votes for pro-slavery candidates, and elected a pro-slavery legislature.

 The outrage was nonetheless accepted by the Federal government.
-When Territorial Governor Andrew Reeder objected, he was fired by President Franklin Pierce.
+When Territorial Governor Andrew Reeder objected, President Franklin Pierce fired him.

 Despite this show of force, far more free-soilers than pro-slavery settlers migrated to Kansas.
 There were continual raids and ambushes by both sides in "Bleeding Kansas".
 In spite of the best efforts of Atchison and the Ruffians, Kansas rejected slavery and finally became a free state in 1861.